Wednesday Forum: October 18, 2017

 - Zulu Kilo Two Alpha on Wednesday Forum: October 18, 2017

-- Sinclair Davidson on This will be THE major issue at the next election
+- Oh come on on This will be THE major issue at the next election

 -